 Through research and your generous participation we can improve medical knowledge and develop new treatments.
 Thank you for considering to participate in research.
 Below is a list of frequently asked questions.
 In addition, you will find some videos developed by the Office for Human Research and Protections (HHS.gov) that provide some basic information about research.
-For other questions, please contact one of our clinical trial research coordinators: Julie Segura Julie.Segura@neurology.ufl.edu or Jennifer Steshyn Jennifer.Steshyn@neurology.ufl.edu.
+For other questions, please contact our clinical trial research coordinator: Julie Segura Julie.Segura@neurology.ufl.edu

 What is research?

 This video provides basic information about scientific research, the goals of research, and discusses how clinical research differs from medical care.
 (3:00)